-Story has a clear beginning, middle, and end.
+Story has a clear beginning, middle, and end (archetype cycles such as the hero's journey).

 Every good story starts somewhere, guides you along as the characters grow and the story is revealed, and ends somewhere else.
 The who, what, when, where, and how of your story are completely up to you.
 Just make sure your story starts somewhere, has some progression, and ends somewhere else.
 Story writing is a very creative process, and we don't want to impose too much on the creative process.
 If you can argue your beginning, middle, and end and show real change to a judge you'll be fine.